pbutarbutar/game_currency/README.md

         "currency_to":2,
         "amount":580
     }
-     and set authorization bearer a token from result login
+     and set authorization bearer a token from result login  (Required)

-Documentation
+Documentation also create in swagger, apiary.io

+My Experience i have create API documentation in apiary a API GraphQL --> https://pintekid.docs.apiary.io/#